 The Mini moniker is not messing around.
 It would easily fit in the palm of your child’s hand.
 This is one of the smallest satellite communicators on the market, and Garmin didn’t have to sacrifice durability or performance to get to such a small size.

 You must purchase a subscription plan to use your phone, but the plan comes with additional perks.
-You can easily transmit your GPS location to a Garmin call center at the touch of a button.
+You can easily transmit your GPS location to a Garmin call centre at the touch of a button.

 Texting works slowly, as there are only two buttons to press to sort through the entire alphabet.
 This makes sending and receiving tons of texts confusing fast, so entrust only simple communication to your handheld device.